smarteyedev/VR-Training-LucidDialogue/README.md

 ## Description

 Lucid Dialogue is a narrative VR game designed to enhance players' interpersonal communication skills.
 Players are trapped in a dream world and must build strong emotional connections through precise dialogue and interaction to escape.
-The game emphasizes the importance of empathy, credibility, and attentiveness in achieving effective communication.
+The game emphasizes the importance of empathy, credibility, attentiveness, and building rapport to achieve effective communication.
+By fostering trust and mutual understanding, players learn how meaningful connections can unlock the path to freedom.

 ---